top of page

 ABOUT ISABEL

-Isabel Velarde is an executive and advisor with over 20 years of professional experience working at the intersection of technology, investment ecosystems, digital policy, and gender equity in technology across Latin America.
+Isabel Velarde is a practitioner researcher and executive advisor with over 20 years of professional experience in digital transformation consulting and the institutional governance of technology-driven decisions, working at the intersection of technology, investment ecosystems, and gender equity in technology across Latin America.
+She is the Founder and CEO of Hyper Transformation LLC (Delaware, USA), her consulting practice focused on AI governance, responsible AI adoption, and the next layer of institutional accountability in digital transformation.

-She currently serves as Executive Fellow in AI Governance and Responsible AI at the Digital Growth Collective, London; as President of the Gender Equality in Technology Committee at the World Business Angels Investment Forum, affiliated with the G20 Global Partnership for Financial Inclusion; and as Founding Partner at LACBAN, the Latin America and Caribbean Trade Association for Business Angels, where she works on AI due diligence and risk-informed investment analysis for early-stage funds evaluating AI-enabled ventures across the region.
+She currently serves as Executive Fellow in AI Governance, Responsible AI, and Digital Transformation at the Digital Growth Collective, London; as Senator and Country Chair for Peru, and President of the Gender Equality in Technology Committee, at the World Business Angels Investment Forum, affiliated with the G20 Global Partnership for Financial Inclusion; and as Founding Partner at LACBAN, the Latin America and Caribbean Trade Association for Business Angels, where she works on AI due diligence and risk-informed investment analysis for early-stage funds evaluating AI-enabled ventures across the region.
 She also serves on the Advisory Board of UNIFY Platform AG, Switzerland, a global research and innovation platform aligned with the UN Sustainable Development Goals.

-She holds executive education credentials from MIT Sloan, Wharton, Northwestern University – Kellogg, and Harvard Business School, and is certified in Ethics in the Age of Generative AI.
+She holds executive education credentials from MIT Sloan, Wharton, and Northwestern University Kellogg School of Management with specialization in digital transformation, data analytics, artificial intelligence, and entrepreneurship acceleration.
+She is also certified in Ethics in the Age of Generative AI.

 THE CORE QUESTION